Our students are the technologists, surveyors, and engineers of tomorrow.

 The ICT curriculum covers the topics and concepts that are required to design, implement, and manage a variety of computer-based information systems.
 The curriculum includes the study of computer hardware, application and operating systems software, system integration, database design and management, networking, and network security.

-Like the other programs offered by the department, the ICT program places an emphasis on practical applications of engineering and science rather than placing an emphasis on theory and derivation.
-There is an overlap between the curricula of the ICT Program and the department’s Information Engineering Technology (IET) Program.
-Unlike the other programs offered by the department, the ICT Program was not designed to be an Engineering Technology program.
+Like the other programs offered by the department, the ICT program places an emphasis on practical applications of engineering and science rather than placing to heavy an emphasis on theory and derivation.
+There is an overlap between the curricula of the ICT Program and the department’s Information Engineering Technology (IET) Program but unlike the other programs offered by the department, the ICT Program was not designed to be an Engineering Technology program.
 For example, the mathematics and science requirements are noticeably different.
 This and other differences do not compromise the program’s objectives yet maximize the use of transfer credit from a variety of programs.